-Join Lorrie Thomas Ross for an in-depth discussion in this video Three keys to a personal brand, part of Personal Branding Basics.
+Join Lorrie Thomas Ross for an in-depth discussion in this video Three keys to a personal brand, part of Learning Personal Branding.

 There are three main components to a personal brand: authority, online identity, and personal style.
 Developing authority is the first step in personal branding.
 An expert has skill or knowledge in a particular area.
 While an expert and an authority may know the same things, an authority has more personal brand power.
 Authorities are perceived to have more power to influence, thoughts, behaviors, and opinions.
 Why are some people perceived as authorities over others?
 The answer, personal branding.
 One of the easiest ways to start moving from being an expert to gaining authority status is to author content.